Seaside Class Days

 Students are served a substantial snack at Tea Time consisting of rice crackers, cheddar cheese, tea, and a rotating fruit selection, all provided by the School.

 The Schedule for At-Home Days is extremely flexible.
-Seaside will provide you with all of the books, materials, and assignments you need to complete a school day at home, Charlotte Mason style.
+For Bradford Families, Seaside will provide you with all of the books, materials, and assignments you need to complete a school day at home, Charlotte Mason style.
 Of the assignments you receive, some Topics are cumulative in nature and require the home assignments to be completed lest the student fall behind.
 Other Topics’ assignments may be substituted with something you prefer or postponed to a more convenient time.
 You have the flexibility to lengthen or shorten the time of your school day, so long as the cumulative Topic assignments are completed.

 Younger students have fewer assignments, but cannot do many of them independently.
 Older students have far more assignments, but are capable of completing the majority of them independently.
 All of your students can do some Topics together, regardless of age.
 Older students can read some assignments to younger students.
 Some readings can be done before bedtime.
 There are many ways to blend a natural style of learning into the natural flow of your family.
 Please do not re-create a “school at home.”